 Patients who have the anterior approach hip replacement must take extra care with wound care.
 They must not allow the wound to become moist in the hip crease, as this can make superficial infection more likely.
 In some cases, if the wound is inflamed or oozing, oral antibiotics may be required for a short period of time.
 If this occurs, you should contact Professor Walter’s rooms, the Mater hospital or your GP immediately.
 The wound should be covered until it has healed.

 Patients can proceed with hydrotherapy 4 weeks after surgery if they meet the following criteria:

 - The wound is clean and dry with no scabs, drainage or blisters

 - The wound is reviewed by rehabilitation physician prior to doing hydrotherapy.

 Please contact the office if you are at all concerned about participating in hydrotherapy.

 Professor Walter is up-to-date with recent research and does not require routine wearing of TED stockings.
 However, if there is swelling or a history of DVT (deep venous thrombosis) or pulmonary embolism you will be asked to wear them for a period of time.

 Patients generally only need Panadol or Panadeine after discharge from hospital.
-Professor Walter will ask you to see your GP if stronger pain medication is needed, as your GP is in the best position to manage your overall health and all your medications.
-Professor Walter does not prescribe narcotics to patients after they leave hospital.
+Professor Bill Walter will ask you to see your GP if stronger pain medication is needed.
+Your GP is in the best position to manage your overall health and all your medications.
+Professor Bill Walter does not prescribe narcotics to patients after they leave hospital.